What you should know about Coronavirus measures if you’re a Sussex student living on campus.

 Stay indoors if you’re staying on campus

 Make sure that, if you are outside your residence, you remain at least two metres away from someone else.
+If you are intending to use public transport you must wear a face covering whilst travelling.

 Students living in campus accommodation